KV-APAC-DNA/gitadfadbplt001/.github/pull_request_template.md

 -->
 - [ ] My pull request represents one logical piece of work.
 - [ ] My commits are related to the pull request and look clean.
-- [ ] My SQL follows the [dbt Labs style guide](https://docs.getdbt.com/guides/best-practices/how-we-style/0-how-we-style-our-dbt-projects).
-- [ ] I have materialized my models appropriately.
-- [ ] I have added appropriate tests and documentation to any new models.
+- [ ] I have added appropriate tests and documentation to any new ADF artifacts.
 - [ ] I have updated the README file.
-{%- if project.warehouse == 'redshift' %}
-- [ ] I have added sort and dist keys to models materialized as tables.
-- [ ] I have validated the SQL in any late-binding views.
-{% endif %}